CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 higher league position)

-aggregate result of the home and away fixtures between the teams involved.
+the aggregate result of the home and away fixtures

 If there is still a tie, a play-off over nine sets